ahgraber/ahgraber.github.io/project_portfolio.md

 title: Project Portfolio
 ---

+# Project Porfolio
+* **[Design Language]**(/design_language):
-* [Design Language](/design_language): A presentation about building better presentations in PowerPoint; could be generalized to any type of visualization work when trying to communicate analytical work.
+A presentation about building better presentations in PowerPoint; could be generalized to any type of visualization work when trying to communicate analytical work.